tier4/caret_doc/docs/recording/recording.md

 <prettier-ignore-start>
 !!!info
       A LTTng session needs to be started before running a target application.
-Otherwise, some trace points won't be recorded and analysis will be failed later.
+Otherwise, some trace points won't be recorded and analysis will fail later.
 <prettier-ignore-end>

 <prettier-ignore-start>